Arpita-deb/Arpita-deb/README.md

 <p align="center">
   <em>
-  As an Analytical, independent and inherently curious Data Analyst with knowledge of Spreadsheets, SQL, R, Python and Tableau, along with strong communication, problem-solving and critical thinking skills, I am looking for opportunities to apply my knowledge and technical expertise to help business and organizations make data driven decisions.
+  I am an analytical, independent and inherently curious Data Analyst with knowledge of Spreadsheets, SQL, R, Python and Tableau, along with strong communication, problem-solving and critical thinking skills.
+I believe in adding values by my works and make a positive difference in the world with data driven decisions.

    This Portfolio is a compilation of the Data Analysis projects I have done for academic and self-learning purposes.
-This portfolio also contains an overview of my skills, and certificates.
+This portfolio also contains an overview of my skills and certificates.
 <br><br><br>

 </p>